Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 Antioxidants and Plant Compounds

 Nutrition data for sabja seeds varies depending on where they are grown and how they are measured.
-The figures below are based on commonly cited research for Indian-grown basil seeds and are per tablespoon (approximately 13g) of dry seeds.
+The figures below are per tablespoon (approximately 13g) of dry seeds.
+For the full per-serving breakdown with all minerals, the basil seed nutrition facts guide has every number explained clearly.

-About 57 to 60 calories.
-Around 2 to 2.5g of protein.
-Around 2 to 2.5g of fat.
-About 7g of carbohydrates, most of which is fibre.
-Around 7g of dietary fibre total.
+Per tablespoon (13g dry): about 57 to 60 calories, around 2 to 2.5g of protein, around 2 to 2.5g of fat, about 7g of carbohydrates most of which is fibre, and around 7g of dietary fibre total.

 When you soak the seeds, they absorb water and expand significantly.
 The soaked seeds you consume in a drink have roughly the same calorie and nutrient content as the dry seeds, because soaking adds water but not calories.